HanwenXU721/HanwenXU.github.io/posts/02 Workers' New Village.md

 ---
-title: Workers New Village-The Spatial Sample of Cities in Planned Economy China
+title: Workers New Village-the Spatial Sample of Urban in Planned Economy China
 disc: no disc here
 date: 2022 Term2, AA Projective Cities
 path: Workers New Village